blessinvarkey/blessinvarkey.github.io/theatre/lecture3.md

 # Seven Aspects of Spontaneity

-1. Approval/ Disapproval
+1. Games
-2. Group Expression
+2. Approval/ Disapproval
-3. Audience
+3. Group Expression
-4. Theatre Techniques
+4. Audience
-5. Carrying the Learning Process Into Daily Life
+5. Theatre Techniques
-6. Physicalization
+6. Carrying the Learning Process Into Daily Life
-7.
+7. Physicalization

 ## Improvisation TODOs: Compiled from Spolin's Improvisation for the Theatre
 1. Take your time.